 Fresh seafood bowls are one of the delicacies for which Sapporo is famous.
 When you travel to Sapporo and would like to have a special early morning treat, why not visit Oiso in the Nijo Market!
 Within walking distance of the city center, it offers about 30 types of seafood bowls!
 Afterwards continue strolling through the Nijo Market to see and sample the many other types of delicious foods available there.

-The 3-ingredient seafood bowl consisting of sea urchin, salmon roe, and king crab at Oiso in Nijo Market!
+Oiso in Nijo Fish Market: The 3-ingredient seafood bowl consisting of sea urchin, salmon roe, and king crab!

 Five minutes on foot from the No. 34 exit of Odori Station serviced by the Namboku, Tosai, and Toho subway lines.
 Oiso at Nijo Market is a fresh seafood restaurant also easily accessible from the Sapporo TV Tower in central Sapporo and the Tanuki Koji shopping district, other famous sightseeing venues.
 It is open from 7 in the morning which makes it convenient for early morning diners.